YLakshmiReddy/medical-ai-project/README.md

 * **LLM Fine-tuning:** For more domain-specific and accurate responses, fine-tuning a smaller LLM (e.g., Llama 3 8B, Mistral 7B) on a carefully curated Q&A dataset would significantly improve quality.
 This would require more computational resources (e.g., a GPU with 16GB+ VRAM or cloud services).
 * **Robust Confidence Scoring:** Develop a more sophisticated method for calculating confidence scores, potentially incorporating LLM's internal probabilities or RAG re-ranking techniques.
 * **Error Handling and Edge Cases:** Enhance error handling for unusual user inputs, ambiguous symptoms, or cases where no relevant products are found.
-* **User Interface (UI) / User Experience (UX) Improvement:** Develop a more interactive and visually appealing frontend using frameworks like React, Next.js, or Vue.js.
 * **Dockerization:** Containerize the FastAPI application using Docker for easier and more consistent deployment across different environments.
-* **Cloud Deployment:** Deploy the Dockerized application to cloud platforms (e.g., AWS EC2/ECS, Google Cloud Run/App Engine, Render, Railway, HuggingFace Spaces) for accessibility and scalability.
+* **Cloud Deployment:** Deploy the Dockerized application to cloud platforms (e.g., Render, Railway, HuggingFace Spaces) for accessibility and scalability.
 * **Re-ranking in RAG:** Implement a re-ranking step in the RAG pipeline using a cross-encoder model to further improve the relevance of retrieved documents before passing them to the LLM.

 ## Acknowledgements

-* Hugging Face `transformers` library and the `microsoft/phi-2` model.
+* Hugging Face `transformers` library and the `TinyLLaMA` model.
 * `sentence-transformers` library and `all-MiniLM-L6-v2` model.
 * `FAISS` for efficient similarity search.
 * `FastAPI` and `Uvicorn` for API development.